Skip to content

 MRPRingMonitor(iface="eth0").start()

-Two Ring Managers cause continuous ring oscillation.
+2 Ring Managers cause continuous ring oscillation.
 Only the MRM sends MRP_Test frames.
-If test frames arrive from two different source MACs, the ring has two MRMs.
+If test frames arrive from 2 different source MACs, then the ring has 2 MRMs.

 from scapy.all import sniff, Ether